-When there’s plenty of basil, make one of these delicious pestos.
-Basil and Mint Pesto can be used for pizza, pasta, in place of mayo, on a grilled cheese or even corn on the cob.
+When your garden is producing plenty of basil, make this deliciously quick and versatile 5 Minute Basil Pesto.
+This pesto can be used for just about anything, from pizza to pasta, in place of mayo, on a grilled cheese sandwich or even brushed over corn on the cob.

 My husband and I went to our city's green market this past weekend and picked up a huge bunch of basil.
 (Just look at my lovely basil!)
 I wish that my basil would grow like theirs but no such luck.
-Of course, with all this basil on hand I had to think up something to make with it and besides caprese salad, which we have had twice, I thought pesto would be delicious.
+Of course, with all this basil on hand I had to think up something to make with it.
+Aha, a pesto would be delicious!

-First I made the traditional pesto, which I always use for my pesto pasta, but there are literally hundreds of ways to use it.
-It can be the base of a pizza , as a condiment mixed with mayonnaise on a BLT, I’ve used it to dress up a grilled cheese sandwich (recipe coming soon), mixed it with butter for corn on the cob and given it a toss with green beans and a little squeeze of lemon for a tasty side dish.
+I decided to make a traditional basil pesto, which I love, and use on a pesto pasta.
+Of course, there are literally hundreds of ways to use it and a great condiment to have on hand.
+It can be used as the base of a pizza , mixed with mayonnaise on a BLT or just a touch to dress up a grilled cheese sandwich.
+You can also mix it with butter and brush on corn on the cob or toss with green beans with a squeeze of lemon for a tasty side dish.

-Secondly, since I still had a pile of basil, I decided to try adding some extra herbs and mint to use as a sauce on lamb chops.
-And wow! was I surprised at how delicious it was.
+Since I still had a boatload of basil, I decided to try adding some extra herbs and mint to use as a sauce on lamb chops.
+And wow, was I surprised at how delicious it was!
 It got a high five from my husband so I was pretty proud of myself.
-I even have some leftover that I am going to toss with some sauteed shrimp and serve over a quinoa pasta.
+I even had some leftover that I tossed with some sauteed shrimp and served over a quinoa pasta.
 Two meals with one sauce - love it!

-And this gave me another chance to use my new Ninja blender.
+This gave me ample opportunity to use my new Ninja blender.
 Yay!
-I am having so much fun seeing how many different ways I can use it.
+It's so much fun seeing how many different ways I can use it.
 And it whipped this sauce out in a matter of seconds!
+Holy moly!

 - 2 cups packed fresh basil leaves